From Van to Empire: Scaling Your Trade Business

 The 7 Systems You Need Before Hiring Anyone

-- →Financial Tracking: Job costing, profit per job, employee productivity
+- →Financial tracking (job costing, profit per job)

-- →Customer Experience: From first call to final invoice, standardised
+- →Customer experience playbook from first call to final invoice

 - 1. Material collection/ordering